-You may be thinking that it’s pretty rare for someone to give this much money away.
+You may be thinking that it’s pretty rare for someone to give away enough money to cover the entire down payment and closing costs.
 But, it happens a lot more than you might think, and has allowed many homebuyers to achieve homeownership much earlier than they would have on their own.

 FHA Gift Funds